MicrosoftDocs/defender-docs/defender-endpoint/review-detected-threats.md

 3. On your device, go to Downloads, and extract the Active malware_YYYY_MM_DD_THH_MM_SS.0123Z.csv.zip.
 4. Open the CSV and find the **LastStateChangeDateTime** column to see when malware was detected.

-### In the devices with malware detections report, why can’t I see any information about which malware was detected on the device.
+### In the devices with malware detections report, why can't I see any information about which malware was detected on the device.

 To see the malware name, visit the [Intune portal](https://intune.microsoft.com) as this is an integration with Intune, select **Antivirus**,  and select **Active malware** tab and you'll see a column named **Malware name**.